VehpuS/yarn-workspace-cra-crna-expo-tut/README.md

     * \+    "test": "react-app-rewired test",
     * \-    "eject": "react-scripts eject"
     * \+    "eject": "react-app-rewired eject"
-9. Add a `config-overrides.js` file to your web package, re-exporting `rewireYarnWorspaces` from `react-app-rewire-yarn-workspaces`:
-    * `module.exports = require("react-app-rewire-yarn-workspaces");`
+3. Add a file named `./packges/web/config-overrides.js` file, containing the following code: `module.exports = require("react-app-rewire-yarn-workspaces");`
-10. Add `"@yarn-workspace-cra-crna-expo-tut/common": "1.0.0"` to the web package dependencies.
+4. Add `"@yarn-workspace-cra-crna-expo-tut/common": "1.0.0"` to the dependencies in `./packges/web/packages.json`.
-11. Change `App.js` in the web package to use the function from the `common` package.
+5. Change `./packges/web/src/App.js` to use the function from the `common` package.
     * First, add `import { add } from '@yarn-workspace-cra-crna-expo-tut/common';` to the file.
     * Then change `Learn React` to `Learning React is like learning 1 + 1 = {add(1, 1)}`.
+6. Run `yarn start` from within the web package to confirm this is working!

+### Making the mobile app work with the common package

+1. In `./packages/app/package.json` add `"name": "@yarn-workspace-cra-crna-expo-tut/app", "version": "1.0.0",`.
+2. In the `app` package directory, run `yarn add --dev crna-make-symlinks-for-yarn-workspaces`.
+3. Add a file called `./packages/app/link-workspaces.js` with this: `require('crna-make-symlinks-for-yarn-workspaces')(__dirname);`.
+4. Add prestart script to `./packges/app/package.json`: `"prestart": "node link-workspaces.js",`.
+5. Add `"@yarn-workspace-cra-crna-expo-tut/common": "1.0.0"` to the app package dependencies.
+6. Change `App.js` in the app package to use the function from the `common` package.
+    * First, add `import { add } from '@yarn-workspace-cra-crna-expo-tut/common';` to the file.
+    * Then add `<Text>TEST: 1 + 1 = {add(1,1)}</Text>` to the App's `View` component.
+7. In the root project, create a file named `App.js` with the contents
+    * `import App from './packages/app/App';`
+    * `export default App;`
-12. Run `yarn start` from within the web package to confirm this is working!
+8. Run `yarn start` from within the web package to confirm this is working!

 ## Other things to remember from learning to do this